-Although the exact route may change, it generally follows these streets: begins in the Place Gambetta, goes down Avenue Gambetta, turns right at Boulevard Ménilmontant and continues along Boulevard de Belleville, turns left on to Rue du Faubourg du Temple, and ends at Place de la République.
+Although the exact route may change, it generally follows these streets: begins in Place Gambetta, goes down Avenue Gambetta, turns right at Boulevard Ménilmontant and continues along Boulevard de Belleville, turns left onto Rue du Faubourg du Temple, and ends at Place de la République.

 Paris Battle Pro French championship

-I didn’t put this in the sports section as I am not sure hip-hop is considered a sport (although it will be an activity during the 2024 Olympics in Paris!), but this annual French hip-hop dance and breakdance championship (it just celebrated its 20th year in 2020) takes at the Théâtre du Châtelet (2 Rue Edouard Colonne).
+I didn't put this in the sports section as I am not sure hip-hop is considered a sport (although it will be an activity during the 2024 Olympics in Paris!), but this annual French hip-hop dance and breakdance championship takes at the Théâtre du Châtelet (2 Rue Edouard Colonne).

-Truth be told I like sports but I wouldn’t go out of my way to visit Paris just to see them.
-However, I also wouldn’t say no to a warm sports bar on a cold day either!
+Truth be told I like sports but I wouldn't go out of my way to visit Paris just to see them.
+However, I also wouldn't say no to a warm sports bar on cold days either!

 French Ice Hockey Cup

 Bet you weren't aware that hocket even existed in France.
 Well, it does!
 And the French Ice Hockey Cup championship game takes place in Paris in February.
 See it (if you can get tickets!) at the AccorHotels Arena (8 boulevard de Bercy in the 12th arrondissement).